 - Physical factors such as strong winds and UV light.

-- Fluoridated toothpaste has been suggested as a possible trigger.
+- Fluoridated toothpaste and chewing gum have been suggested as possible triggers.

 - Yeasts and germs (bacteria) that live on the skin and in hair follicles have been suggested as a possible trigger.
 (However, perioral dermatitis is not just a simple skin infection.)